Skip to main content

 Create a Client

-Next let’s create a new client instance, which represents a client in your system.
-The external_id should be a string that represents this client in your system, but clients are referenced throughout the API using a UUID which is returned up client creation.
+Let’s create a new client, which will also create a default account.
+The external_id should be a string that represents this client in your system.

 curl --request POST \